-Currently, the scientific staff of the Institute is composed of 5 professors (plus one part-time), 9 assistant professors (3 non-tenure track), 5 postdoctoral researchers, 9 PhD students, and 1 intern.
-Figures 4.3 and 4.4 summarize, respectively, the nationalities of seniors, juniors, and postdoctoral researchers, and the places from where they obtained their PhD degrees.
-It can be noted that 63% of IMDEA researchers were born abroad, and 79% received their PhD degree from universities either located in another European country or the US.
+Currently, the scientific staff of the Institute is composed of 5 Full or Associate professors (plus one part-time), 9 assistant professors (3 non tenure-track), 7 postdoctoral researchers, 10 PhD students, and 5 interns.
+A number of visitors have also been at the Institute during 2010.
+Figures 4.3 and 4.4 summarize, respectively the nationalities of full and associate professors (seniors), assistant professors (juniors), and postdoctoral researchers, and the places from where they obtained their PhD degrees.
+It can be noted that 64% of IMDEA researchers were born abroad, and 77% received their PhD degree from universities either located in another European country or the US.